-Health spending accounts and flexible spending accounts aren’t meant to cover significant healthcare expenses.
+Health spending accounts (HSAs) and flexible spending accounts (FSAs) aren’t meant to cover significant health care expenses.
 If you’re hospitalized or experience a medical emergency, most HSAs and FSAs don’t include enough coverage to pay your full costs.
 While it’s not required, having a health insurance policy in addition to your HSA or FSA is recommended.

 Short-term disability coverage works to cover non-medical expenses when you’re out of work due to illness or injury for a short period of time.
 Because health insurance doesn’t cover expenses such as food, rent/mortgage, and other bills, it’s best to consider short-term disability on top of your health insurance policy.

 Just like short-term disability coverage, long-term disability insurance can help cover your household costs when you’re out of work for an extended period of time due to illness or injury.
-Long-term disability coverage works best when combined with a health insurance policy that covers medical bills.
+Long-term disability coverage works best when combined with an affordable health insurance policy that covers medical bills.

 MORx covers 50% of out-of-pocket costs paid for prescription medications when a member has Medicare Part D. The plan covers generic prescriptions and brand name prescriptions when a generic replacement isn’t available.
 Prescriptions are only covered up to 31 days at a time.

-MORx does not pay for any compound medications or over-the-counter drugs, such as vitamins, minerals, or cold medications.
+MORx doesn’t pay for any compound medications or over-the-counter drugs, such as vitamins, minerals, or cold medications.